Subwoofer Cable and LFE Channel FAQ

 This page will cover common questions in relation to setting up a subwoofer correctly, including basic calibration.

-Do I Need a Y Cable or Adaptor for my Subwoofer?
+Do I Need a Y Cable or Adapter for my Subwoofer?

 Almost all AV receivers and pre-amps will feature an LFE (Low Frequency Effects) output.
 The LFE channel is a mono signal and is already filtered before the signal is sent to the subwoofer.
 Almost all subwoofers will be equipped with an LFE mode.
 Most will be labelled with LFE next to one of the inputs, which in most cases is the left input.
 If your subwoofer is not labelled you may need to refer to your user manual for confirmation.